 I am a regular writer and producer for Twenty Thousand Hertz, a podcast about the world’s most recognisable and interesting sounds.

-I have made a range of branded content, for brands and NGOs such as Xero, Woman’s Day, and Cufa (an international development agency).
+I have made a range of branded content, for companies including Xero, Woman’s Day, CMC Markets, and NGOs including Cufa (an international development agency).